sderose/ragnarok/docs/loki.md

     <foo x="1.2" y="-Inf">

 * "unQuotedAttr": False
-The value must be an XML NAME or NUMBER token:
+This allows omitting quotation marks around an attribute value when the value is an XML NAME or NUMBER token:
     <p x=foo>

 * "curlyQuotes" : False